EdAncerys/Learning-Journey-At-Makers/Week-3.md

 > **Sinatra: Defining a route**.
 We can handle/define and setup routes by the request path ** /. / **.
 Browser is making a request using a path for which your server has route setup.
 When a server receives a request along with a path, it activates a particular route.
 > **Sinatra** gem basic web framework that can receive and respond to HTTP requests.
-> **Sinatra: Views**.
-How to set up view partials that helps to render views for web apps.
+> **Sinatra: Views** - sets up view partials that helps to render views for web apps.

 ## Daily Goals
 ### Tuesday 28 of April 2020